When I tried to convert Google Chat Bot responses to rich text, I ended up having to deal with the HTML restrictions of Cards V2

 • Markdown is token-efficient**bold** is shorter than <b>bold</b>

-• LLMs are good at Markdown — They've learned from large amounts of Markdown during pretraining
+• LLMs are good at Markdown — They've been trained on large amounts of Markdown

-• Conversion logic can be separated — The LLM prompt can focus on "what to answer," while "how to display it" is absorbed by the conversion layer
+• Conversion logic can be separated — The LLM's prompt focuses on "what to answer," while "how to display it" is absorbed by the conversion layer

 google-chat-bot-cardsv2-rich-text-formatting-pipeline